jessefitz/sidespins/src/assets/article-content/her.md

     <img src="/img/wedding.jpg">
 </p>

 The 2013 film ["Her"](https://en.wikipedia.org/wiki/Her_(film)) portrays Joaquin Phoenix as a young-ish, single man who passes his days writing heart-felt letters on behalf of paying customers.
 We learn early in the movie that he's recently divorced and has a tendency to self-isolate.
-He desires and seeks new relationships but fails to make meaningful connections... until he meets Samantha, an AI who exists only has a voice in his ear.
+He desires and seeks new relationships but fails to make meaningful connections... until he meets Samantha, an AI who exists only as a voice in his ear.

 It takes no feat of creative inspiration to imagine the story and drama that follows as a commentary on the power of the AI emerging in our current reality.